 Today, Waste Pro provides unparalleled collection and processing services from more than 75 local and regional operating facilities in Florida, Georgia, North and South Carolina, Alabama, Mississippi, Louisiana, Arkansas, and Tennessee.
 By adhering to the Jennings’ Philosophy—a customer-centric approach that maintains the highest level of service and operational capacity—Waste Pro has grown into one of the largest, full-service, vertically integrated waste management companies.
 In 2015, our revenue exceeded $536 million, our staff consisted of 2,900 highly skilled professionals, and our mobile fleet contained over 2,400 heavy trucks.
 Yet, our success is not merely reflected in numbers.
 Under the direction of Jennings, Waste Pro has earned recognition as an environmentally-friendly, industry-leading company dedicated to protecting local, regional, and global ecosystems.
 Jennings serves on industry regulatory panels, government committees, and has been a featured speaker on environmental issues and policies at both the national and international level.
 In 2011, he was unanimously elected to the National Solid Wasters Management Association Hall of Fame, became a finalist for the Ernest & Young Entrepreneur of the Year Award, and was the honorary keynote speaker of the 2011 Executive Roundtable for America’s Solid Waste Leaders.

 Although Jennings’ vision and insight has landed Waste Pro on a national stage, it is his loyalty to his humble beginnings and core values that has made Waste Pro the company of customer-choice.
 His father, Michael Jennings, was an Irish immigrant who worked as a garbage man in Long Island.
 Putting in long hours each day, Michael Jennings taught his son the importance of a diligent work ethic, telling him that the quality of work you deliver is the reflection of who you are as a person.
 Jennings attended Holy Cross High School in Queens, New York, where he was later elected into the school’s Hall of Fame for his Waste Pro accomplishments.
-He went on to earn his bachelor’s degree in finance and a master’s degree in business administration from St. Johns University.
+He went on to earn his bachelor’s degree in management and an MBA in finance from St. Johns University.
 Early in his career, Jennings developed astute business savvy by working as a trader/analyst on the New York Stock Exchange.